-- Emollient creams, which help alleviate the dryness and itch of dermatitis when applied frequently
+- Emollients, such as petroleum jelly or mineral oil, to help alleviate the dryness and itch of dermatitis when applied frequently

 - Calamine lotion or oatmeal baths to reducing itching

 However, if the rash doesn’t respond to those treatments, corticosteroids (in either oral or ointment form), nonsteroidal cream, or an antihistamine may be prescribed to treat a rash.
 Those who don’t respond to prescription treatments may undergo phototherapy, which exposes skin to artificial ultraviolet (UV) light.

 Because many folks would rather avoid a rash all together, making prevention a priority is wise when it comes to a nickel allergy.
 Identifying, covering, or avoiding the metal seems to be key to minimizing exposure and risk for a reaction.
 There are at-home kits to test for nickel in unidentified metals and methods of covering nickel to reduce exposure (e.g., covering nickel tools or handles with duct tape or coating jewelry with clear nail polish).
 For clothing and other accessories, choose fasteners and materials made of plastic, coated or painted metal, or some other material.
 Also, a nickel allergy doesn’t mean a person can’t wear jewelry anymore — it may just mean they have to be more selective in their choices.
 Ensuring that any jewelry is either nickel-free, stainless steel, surgical grade stainless steel, titanium, 18 karat yellow gold, sterling silver, copper, or platinum may help minimize irritation.
 Lastly, as nickel allergies are common, some jewelry packaging will state that the jewelry is nickel-free or hypoallergenic.